chunky-dev/docs/ChunkyDocs/docs/user_interface/render/scene.md

 - `Enable biome colors` - This checkbox controls biome tinting of natural blocks like grass or leaves.

 - `Save dump once every X` - This checkbox controls if Chunky will automatically save the scene and render periodically while rendering.
-This is not instant and does take time to save so it is recommended to not save too frequently.
+This is not instant and does take time to save, so it is recommended to not save too frequently.

 - `Save snapshot for each dump` - This checkbox controls if Chunky will automatically generate a snapshot and save it when the dump is saved when rendering.